Skip to main content

 Topology Examples

-This topology has a broker on each site (including the one built into the PMC).
-The benefit of this topology is that data transferred between Agents on the same site is kept local.
+This topology has a broker on each site (including the one integrated with the PMC installation).
+The Agents on Site 1 (London) communicate with the broker included in the PMC, while the Agents on Site 2 (New York) communicate with the broker deployed on that site.
+The benefit of this configuration is that data transferred between Agents on the same site is kept local.

-This topology has a broker on each site, with the PMC located in the cloud.
-The advantage of this topology is that a broker on each site helps to keeps the data local and allows transfers between Agents to be more direct.
-In addition, the PMC is kept in a place of resilience with no replication data traffic going through it.
+In this example, there are two sites (Sites 1 and 2), each with a broker, and the PMC is situated in the cloud.
+The advantage of this configuration is that having a broker on each site keeps the data local, facilitating more direct transfers between Agents.
+Additionally, placing the PMC in the cloud ensures a resilient location, with no replication data traffic passing through it.

-perspective in the PMC gives customers the ability to view and configure sites and brokers from a single UI view, allowing customers to create paths for Agents to communicate more directly with one another.
+The Topology perspective in the PMC gives customers the ability to view and configure sites and brokers from a single view in the PMC, allowing customers to create paths for Agents to communicate more directly with one another.
+Using the Topology perspective, you can:

 1. Configure brokers and the network connections between them, including failover.